-Bean and Pecan Salad is perfect for summer picnics or potlucks.
-It’s made only with a handful of ingredients but has a really bright and vibrant flavour.
+This Easy Bean Salad with Pecans is perfect for summer picnics or potlucks.
+It’s made only with a handful of ingredients found in your pantry but has a really bright and vibrant flavour.
 It’s healthy, filling, naturally gluten-free and vegan!
-Jump to Recipe
+Great for summer meal prep!

 (This post first appeared on the blog on May 14, 2015 so I am making references to me working even though I am currently staying home with the baby.
 Regardless of when I wrote this post, this salad makes frequent appearances on my menu, especially in the summer!)